isabelstoddart/data-structures/wa09/README.md

 I then modified the ecosystem.config.js file with my variables and used PM2 to run the code.

-I then checked my work using the starter code given and found that everything was working correctly.
+I then checked my work using the starter code given.
+After changing the database credentials and the third query to select tempF and humidity instead of sensorValue I found that everything was working correctly.
 This code can be found under wa09check.js.
 I have included this starter code below:

     const { Client } = require('pg');
     const cTable = require('console.table');